Legacy Web Publishing - Password Protect Webpages

 spot> /usr/local/apache/bin/htpasswd /path/to/directory/.htpasswd joeuser

 The command will prompt you for a password.
-Again notice that the username (janeuser) has nothing to do with unix usernames.
-These are specific to your web pages and can be anything you like.
-DO NOT USE YOUR IDENTIKEY OR UNIX PASSWORD.
+Again, notice that the username (janeuser) has nothing to do with Unix usernames.
+These are specific to your webpages and can be anything you like.
+Do not use your IdentiKey or Unix password.